 Visit the Sports Technology Labs Blog for News and Information about SARMs

-Look no further than Sports Technology Labs for the highest quality RAD 140, Ligandrol, Ostarine, MK 677, and other SARMs.
+Look no further than Sports Technology Labs for the highest quality RAD-140, Ligandrol, Ostarine, MK-677, and other SARMs.
 Visit the Sports Technology Labs research blog for information about new products, updates in the industry, side effects, new scientific literature, and product comparisons.

 Scientific References:

 1. Rahnema, C. D., Lipshultz, L. I., Crosnoe, L. E., Kovac, J. R., & Kim, E. D. (2014).
 Anabolic steroid–induced hypogonadism: diagnosis and treatment.
-Fertility and sterility101(5), 1271-1279.
+Fertility and sterility, 101(5), 1271-1279.

 2. Machek, S. B., Cardaci, T. D., Wilburn, D. T., & Willoughby, D. S. (2020).
-Considerations, possible contraindications, and potential mechanisms for deleterious effect in recreational and athletic use of selective androgen receptor modulators (SARMs) instead of anabolic androgenic steroids: A narrative review.
+Considerations, possible contraindications, and potential mechanisms for deleterious effects in recreational and athletic use of selective androgen receptor modulators (SARMs) instead of anabolic androgenic steroids: A narrative review.
 Steroids, 164, 108753.

 3. Narayanan, R., Coss, C. C., & Dalton, J. T. (2018).
 Development of selective androgen receptor modulators (SARMs).
 Molecular and cellular endocrinology, 465, 134-142.